athoslag/lyrics/README.md

 It was heavily inspired in Colin Morris' work, which can be found at https://youtu.be/_tjFwcmHy5M.

 ## Environment
-Install the `vagalume` lib using:
+To install the needed modules, you might need the Pip3 package manager.
+If you don't have it yet, I suggest you install it using the following command:

-    $ pip3 install vagalume
+    $ sudo apt-get install python3-pip

-For the graphics, you'll might also need the `matplotlib`, which can be obtained via:
+You can use other package managers, but it's not guaranteed they'll have the `vagalume` module, needed to get the lyrics.
+The needed libraries are `numpy`, `matplotlib` and `vagalume`, which can be installed using:

-    $ pip3 install matplotlib
+    $ pip3 install numpy matplotlib vagalume

+If you already have one or more of these modules, you can just ignore the respective ones.

 ## Usage
 Put the desired songs in the `songs.txt` file respecting the following format:

 `<artist name> -> <song name>`

-And don't forget to leave a blank line at the end of the file!

-The code can be executed with the following steps:
+To run the script, just execute the `lyrics` bash file:

     $ ./lyrics

-To clean the results, simply do:

-    $ ./clean
+Please note that the downloaded lyrics are deleted at the end of the script.
+If you want to prevent it, remove the `./clean` command from the end of the `lyrics` script file.

 ## API References & links
 The Vagalume API reference can be found at https://api.vagalume.com.br/docs/

-The Python API usage can be found at https://github.com/diegoteixeir4/python-vagalume
+The Vagalume Python API reference can be found at https://github.com/diegoteixeir4/python-vagalume